daniyal-fahim/Compilor-Construction-Project/02_compiler_stages.md

 ### Theoretical Foundation

 Intermediate code generation translates the AST into an intermediate representation (IR) that is machine-independent and facilitates optimization.
-The LogicEval compiler generates **Three-Address Code (3AC)**, a linearized form where each instruction performs at most one operation and has up to three operands.
+The LogicHorizon compiler generates **Three-Address Code (3AC)**, a linearized form where each instruction performs at most one operation and has up to three operands.

 ### Three-Address Code Format